narniaExpat/sample_blog/README.md

 ### Requirements

 The requirements for the final application are given below.

-For these requirements, can you find an example of where the requirement has been met, and an example of where it hasn't?
+For each one, can you find an example of where the requirement has been met, and an example of where it hasn't?

 -   The app, currently in English only, should be capable of supporting additional languages.
 -   Basic accessiblity standards should be met.